Three Rivers Park District

 Three Rivers Park District is a special park district serving the suburban areas of the Twin Cities including suburban Hennepin, Carver, Dakota, Scott, and Ramsey counties.
-Three Rivers's mission is "To promote environmental stewardship through recreation and education in a natural resources-based park system."
 Three Rivers operates twenty parks and ten regional trails, with at least two more regional trails planned.
 Nearly seven million people visit Three Rivers facilities each year.
 It has over 27,000 acre of parks and trails.

 History

 A park system in Hennepin County outside of Minneapolis was proposed as early as 1901, but it was not until 1955 that the Minnesota Legislature passed the legislation that cleared the way to establish the park system in 1957.
 It was then known as the Hennepin County Park Reserve District.
 In its first decade, the Park District purchased nearly 21000 acre of property, mostly farmland in Hennepin County's fast-growing suburban areas.
 In 1967, the Park District began efforts to restore wetland, prairie, woodland, and wildlife habitat to their natural state before 19th-century settlement.
 The district's policy is now that at least 80% of the land in a park reserve must be maintained or restored to its natural state, with only 20% of the land or less developed for recreation.
 Not all the parks in the system are park reserves; some of the smaller or more-developed parks are "regional parks".

 Beginning in the 1970s, the district's focus shifted from land acquisition to development.
 The building of recreational facilities including park buildings, beaches, boat launches, paved trails for hiking and biking, and cross-country ski trails began in earnest.

-In 2005 the park system was renamed Three Rivers Park District to better reflect the areas it serves.
+In 2001, the park system was renamed Three Rivers Park District to better reflect the areas it serves.
 Each of the Park District's facilities has watersheds that flow into three rivers: the Mississippi, Minnesota and Crow.
 These rivers have historically been and continue to be significant in the lives of the region's residents.

-The park system's current chair is John Gunyou.
+The park district is governed by a seven-member board of commissioners, of which five are elected by Hennepin County districts and two are appointed by Hennepin County commissioners.